StuntStorm/IRC-Commands/README.md

 ### IRC Username : StuntStorm

-## How to Connect to amFOSS IRC!
+## How to Connect to IRC!

 Connected using /connect IRC.Libera.Chat as the Freenode is dead

-And then set a nick name using /nick StuntStorm
+And then set a nick name using /nick (Username)
 -------------------------------------------------
 ### Registered to the account by using

-/msg NickServ REGISTER <Password> <Email>
+/msg NickServ REGISTER (Password) (Email)

 -------------------------------------------------
 ### Verifying the Email using

-/msg NickServ REGISTER VERIFY StuntStorm <Captcha>
+/msg NickServ REGISTER VERIFY StuntStorm (Captcha)

 -------------------------------------------------
 ### Login using the Account

-/msg NickServ IDENTIFY StuntStorm <password>
+/msg NickServ IDENTIFY StuntStorm (password)